Bruhniko/Music_Player/README.md

 ```py
 python Music_PLayer.py
 ```
- Use the "Open Folder" button to load your music and start playback.
+ Use the "Open Folder" button to load your music and start playback!.